Willard Price

 Willard DeMille Price (28 July 1887 – 14 October 1983) was a Canadian-born American traveller, journalist and author.

 Early life

 Price was born to a family of devout Methodists in Peterborough, Ontario.
+He was the nephew of Weston A. Price.
 When he was four years old, his father took him canoeing and fishing on Stony Lake, near his home town; he later described this as his "first great adventure."
 He spent some time living on his grandfather's farm before moving to Cleveland, Ohio.
 Price attended East High School and Western Reserve University where he funded his college degree by writing advertisements for local businesses and newspapers.
 During this time, he became a young Methodist leader and developed a taste for adventure on long trips during vacations.

 Early career

 On graduating in 1909, Price confounded expectations by choosing not to enter a seminary, instead spending a year preaching as an unordained pastor.
 He then resolved to experience the "workaday world", a decision that took him to New York and then London.
 In Southwark, he developed a "painfully acute social awareness" while volunteering at a settlement house.
 This inspired Price to become "a social worker with a pen".

 Returning to New York in 1911, Price won a scholarship to the School of Philanthropy at Columbia University, where he acquired a MA and Litt.D.
 While there he wrote a number of campaigning newspaper and magazine articles including a first-hand account of the squalid conditions aboard a transatlantic liner, a survey of Newark's slums and an investigation of child labour conditions in a Pittsburgh iron and steel plant (with Herschel V. Jones).
 Price also worked as publicity secretary of the Methodist Board of Foreign Missions, completed his thesis on immigration and edited the journals Survey and World Outlook.